peteroupc/peteroupc.github.io/randomnotes.md

 [^16]: Tomasz J. Kozubowski, "[**Computer simulation of geometric stable distributions**](https://www.sciencedirect.com/science/article/pii/S0377042799003180)", _Journal of Computational and Applied Mathematics_ 116(2), pp. 221-229, 2000. [**https://doi.org/10.1016/S0377-0427(99)00318-0**](https://doi.org/10.1016/S0377-0427%2899%2900318-0)

+[^17]: Bladt, Martin.
+"Phase-type distributions for claim severity regression modeling."
+ASTIN Bulletin: The Journal of the IAA (2021): 1-32.

-[^17]: Cario, M. C., B. L. Nelson, "Modeling and generating random vectors with arbitrary marginal distributions and correlation matrix", 1997.
+[^18]: Cario, M. C., B. L. Nelson, "Modeling and generating random vectors with arbitrary marginal distributions and correlation matrix", 1997.

-[^18]: Knudson, A.D., Kozubowski, T.J., et al., "A flexible multivariate model for high-dimensional correlated count data", _Journal of Statistical Distributions and Applications_ 8:6, 2021.
+[^19]: Knudson, A.D., Kozubowski, T.J., et al., "A flexible multivariate model for high-dimensional correlated count data", _Journal of Statistical Distributions and Applications_ 8:6, 2021.

-[^19]: Hofert, M., and Maechler, M.  "Nested Archimedean Copulas Meet R: The nacopula Package".  _Journal of Statistical Software_ 39(9), 2011, pp. 1-20.
+[^20]: Hofert, M., and Maechler, M.  "Nested Archimedean Copulas Meet R: The nacopula Package".  _Journal of Statistical Software_ 39(9), 2011, pp. 1-20.

-[^20]: Boehm, Hans-J. "Towards an API for the real numbers."
+[^21]: Boehm, Hans-J. "Towards an API for the real numbers."
 In Proceedings of the 41st ACM SIGPLAN Conference on Programming Language Design and Implementation, pp. 562-576.
 2020.

-[^21]: Devroye, L., Gravel, C., "[**Random variate generation using only finitely many unbiased, independently and identically distributed random bits**](https://arxiv.org/abs/1502.02539v6)", arXiv:1502.02539v6  [cs.IT], 2020.
+[^22]: Devroye, L., Gravel, C., "[**Random variate generation using only finitely many unbiased, independently and identically distributed random bits**](https://arxiv.org/abs/1502.02539v6)", arXiv:1502.02539v6  [cs.IT], 2020.

-[^22]: Oberhoff, Sebastian, "[**Exact Sampling and Prefix Distributions**](https://dc.uwm.edu/etd/1888)", _Theses and Dissertations_, University of Wisconsin Milwaukee, 2018.
+[^23]: Oberhoff, Sebastian, "[**Exact Sampling and Prefix Distributions**](https://dc.uwm.edu/etd/1888)", _Theses and Dissertations_, University of Wisconsin Milwaukee, 2018.

-[^23]: Knuth, Donald E. and Andrew Chi-Chih Yao.
+[^24]: Knuth, Donald E. and Andrew Chi-Chih Yao.
 "The complexity of nonuniform random number generation", in _Algorithms and Complexity: New Directions and Recent Results_, 1976.

-[^24]: Feras A. Saad, Cameron E. Freer, Martin C. Rinard, and Vikash K. Mansinghka, "[**Optimal Approximate Sampling From Discrete Probability Distributions**](https://arxiv.org/abs/2001.04555v1)", arXiv:2001.04555v1 [cs.DS], also in Proc.
+[^25]: Feras A. Saad, Cameron E. Freer, Martin C. Rinard, and Vikash K. Mansinghka, "[**Optimal Approximate Sampling From Discrete Probability Distributions**](https://arxiv.org/abs/2001.04555v1)", arXiv:2001.04555v1 [cs.DS], also in Proc.
 ACM Program.
 Lang.
 4, POPL, Article 36 (January 2020), 33 pages.

-[^25]: O. Rioul, "Variations on a Theme by Massey," in IEEE Transactions on Information Theory, doi: 10.1109/TIT.2022.3141264.
+[^26]: O. Rioul, "Variations on a Theme by Massey," in IEEE Transactions on Information Theory, doi: 10.1109/TIT.2022.3141264.

-[^26]: Massey, J.L., "On the entropy of integer-valued random variables", 1988.
+[^27]: Massey, J.L., "On the entropy of integer-valued random variables", 1988.

-[^27]: Bladt, Martin.
-"Phase-type distributions for claim severity regression modeling."
-ASTIN Bulletin: The Journal of the IAA (2021): 1-32.
+[^28]: Albrecher, Hansjörg, Mogens Bladt, and Jorge Yslas.
+"Fitting inhomogeneous phase‐type distributions to data: the univariate and the multivariate case."
+Scandinavian Journal of Statistics 49, no. 1 (2022): 44-77.

 <a id=Appendix></a>
 ## Appendix